-Every Thursday, 11:30 am to 2:30 pm
+11:30 am to 2:30 pm

-The Food Co-op offers fresh fruit and vegetables at affordable prices to the local community, provides a lifeline for housebound older people using the centre, and is a place to shop, chat and meet.
+The Food Co-op offers fresh fruit and vegetables at affordable prices to the local community and beyond.

 Who runs the Food Co-op?

-The Food Co-op has always been volunteer-led, it is an enterprise where friendships are built across diverse cultural and social backgrounds and an interest in food is a common passion.
+The Food Co-op has always been volunteer-led; it is an enterprise where friendships are built across diverse cultural and social backgrounds and an interest in food is a common passion.

 Where does our food come from?